Hoyasumii/bee-movie/README.md

 Tap it.

-Mr. Buzzwell, we just p
+Mr. Buzzwell, we just pa